mweel1/usa_high_level/USA-Internet/domain-zone/index.md

 #### Government Spheres (Cities, Counties, States, Federal)

-Anyone with a .gov e-mail address can register to manage their jurisdictions sites in their government spheres.
+Anyone with a .gov e-mail address can register for approval to manage their jurisdictions sites in their government spheres.
 FCC administrators will review agency logins and develop the geo-fence and assigns administrators users to it where other users from that domain can be invited.

-All geo-fences will be designed by their parent.
-For example, FCC will manage all federal jurisdictions, the federal jurisdiction will manage all the states, the states will manage all the counties, the counties will manage all the cities.
-The cities will manage all their businesses.
+The application will have lineage based roll based security where applications can be managed in their context.

 #### Business Application Zones